-I’ll share some actual examples of marketing pieces that are working in several industries including physical therapy, including one innovative marketing technique I ran into when I was picking up some medication for my mother-in-law at a local pharmacy (David Cunic PT, a speaker at the 2012 Private Practice Summit – brilliant idea to have your clinic marketed on the prescription bag from the local pharmacy.
-Can’t wait for you to share everything else you’re doing at the event).
+I’ll share some actual examples of physical therapy marketing pieces that are working in several industries including one innovative marketing technique I ran into when I was picking up some medication for my mother-in-law at a local pharmacy.

-I find that most practices achieve some level of success using different strategies from courses, programs, conventions etc but they never ‘go to the next level’.
+I find that most practices for physical therapy marketing achieve some level of success using different strategies from courses, programs, conventions etc but they never ‘go to the next level’.
 If anything, success leads to accomplishment, which can create a sense of complacency and lower standards of performance for the future.
 I’ve seen this happen time and time again.

 There is a way to guard against this.
 You have to be on your toes at all times, almost paranoid about your business.
 It’s your responsibility to keep your business running and profitable at all times as a private practice owner.
 No two ways about it.